skn3/forme/README.md

 - **.errors(** *[name]* **)** - gets all errors in the form.
 If a name is provided, then only errors with that matching name are returned.
 Name can be an input name/alias, or name defined in `input.pipe()`.
 - **.page(** name **)** - adds a chainable page object to the form.
 - **.page(** name/array, true **)** - adds a page location(s) to the form.
 This is when you want to handle a paged form across multiple separate forms.
+- **.prev(** **)** - starts a promise and forces the form to goto the previous page.
+Returns false or a destination.
+If a destination is returned, user code should handle redirect.
+If called from a Forme validate/submit/action handler, you do not need to handle the redirect.
+- **.next(** **)** - starts a promise and forces the form to goto the next page.
+Returns false or a destination.
+If a destination is returned, user code should handle redirect.
+If called from a Forme validate/submit/action handler, you do not need to handle the redirect.
+- **.reset(** **)** - starts a promise and forces the form to reset.
+Returns false or a destination.
+If a destination is returned, user code should handle redirect.
+If called from a Forme validate/submit/action handler, you do not need to handle the redirect.

 ## <a name="apiPage"></a> Page API